 Sutter remained showrunner and executive producer for the series' second and third seasons.
 He reprised the role of Otto in the third season finale, titled "NS," which he also directed and co-wrote with Erickson.

-All American Speakers is a speakers bureau and booking agency providing information on booking Kurt Sutter for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Kurt Sutter speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Kurt Sutter for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Kurt Sutter speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Kurt Sutter, an inspirational motivational speaker. bio for Kurt Sutter agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Kurt Sutter